 How to Make One Pot Vegan Corn Chowder

 Creamy, hearty, cozy, decadent, comfort food: just a few of the words that describe this One Pot Vegan Corn Chowder.
 And making this tasty vegan soup recipe is so quick and easy; it takes just 6 simple steps.
 Check them out below:

 Step 1: Start by chopping the onions, carrots, celery and potatoes into bite-size pieces.
 I like to do this first to make the rest of the process easier.

-Next, heat the veggie broth (if WFPB) or olive oil in large wok or pot over medium heat.
+Step 2: Heat the veggie broth (if WFPB) or olive oil in large wok or pot over medium heat.
 Toss all your vegetables in at one time.
-Cover and saute until onions are translucent and vegetables are just beginning to soften.
+Cover and sauté until onions are translucent and vegetables begin to soften.

 Step 3: Next, season your pot with sea salt, black pepper, red pepper flakes, tarragon and turmeric.
 Toss until veggies are coated evenly with seasoning.
 Hint: the turmeric is what gives my One Pot Vegan Corn Chowder its rich, golden color, which is most evident in the finished product.
 If you’d like it less golden, cut down on the turmeric.